 Remote Access Guide

 SimpleHelp allows you to access remote unattended computers, by installing the Remote Access Service.
-This guide explains how
+This guide explains how to get started.

 The Remote Access Service